laanwj/etna_viv/README.md

 - OLPC (also Marvell Armada something with GC1000)
 - CuBox, including pro variant (Marvell Armada 510, GC600)
 - Many older tablets and such based on Rockchip 2918 SoC (GC800)
-- Devices based on Freescale i.MX6 Series (GC2000, GC320, GC355)
+- Devices based on Freescale i.MX6 Series (GC2000 + GC320 + GC355)

 MIPS-based:
 - Devices based on Ingenic JZ4770 MIPS SoC (GC860), such as the GCW zero, and JZ4760 (GC200, 2D only).

 See also [wikipedia](https://en.wikipedia.org/wiki/Vivante_Corporation).

-For the Vivante GPUs on some platforms the detailed features and specs are known, these can be found in `doc/gpus_comparison.html`.
+For the Vivante GPUs on many platforms the detailed features and specs are known, these can be found in `doc/gpus_comparison.html`.

 Contents
 ==========

-The repository contains different tools and documentation related to figuring out how to program Vivante GCxxx GPU chips.
+The repository contains various tools and documentation related to figuring out how to program Vivante GCxxx GPU chips.

 Framebuffer tests